 Expect it to feel much colder in the evenings and at night, and if it’s a windy day, with little sunshine, you’ll definitely want to be prepared with a warm jacket and layers of clothing.

 It rains a little bit in November, but it’s not really anything to worry about.
 There’s a tiny, tiny chance of snow in Seoul at the end of the month, but it’s definitely not something to count on.
 Snow in Seoul tends to be of the blink and you’ll miss it variety.
-You’ll have to head into Gangwon-do for a better chance of seeing snow.
+You’ll have to head into Gangwon-do or Pocheon for a better chance of seeing snow.

 It rains a bit in Seoul in November, but not enough to worry about.

-Korea Weather in November | Busan
+Busan Weather in November

 November is a pleasant month to visit Busan, before temperatures drop too much in winter.
 Unlike Seoul, it doesn’t get overly cold in Busan, with average temperatures ranging from 10°C | 50°F to 15°C | 58°F during November in Korea.